 A CONCISE OVERVIEW OF SOME RESULTS OF DECADES OF PHENOMENOLOGICAL STUDIES OF THE PRIMORDIAL EVENT OF EDUCATING UNDERTAKEN AT THE UNIVERSITY OF PRETORIA (see website of translations at: geogeyonge.net and georgeyonge.net/node/148).

-To label diverse instances of positive forming "educating", as is common practice in everyday speech, is to invite conceptual and practical confusion in scientific, theoretical, and even practical thinking.
-Educating, as a necessary human event, comes into being, originates when a child is born and an adult establishes an educative relationship with the purpose of accompanying, assisting, and guiding him/her to live as an independently choosing and morally responsible adult human being.
+Educating, as upbringing, is a necessary and universal human event which comes into being or originates when a child is born and an adult establishes an educative relationship with the purpose of accompanying, assisting, and guiding him/her to live as an independently choosing and morally responsible adult human being.
 As repeatedly noted, this event is constitutive of and only occurs within an adult-child educative relationship.
-The original (i.e., primordial) educative event is constituted by a parent-child relationship in the family, and later a teacher-pupil educative relationship is established in school as a formalized, supplemental extension and completion of the original parent-child relationship.
+The original (i.e., primordial) educative event is constituted by a parentchild relationship in the family, and later a teacher-pupil educative relationship is established in school as a formalized, supplemental extension and completion of the original parent-child relationship.
 Thus, the essential structures of educative teaching and accompanying at home and at school do not differ essentially, even though in school they occur more systematically, formally, and less spontaneously than at home.
 Within any family or school educative situation, there are intentional and incidental educative actions.
 Intentional educative actions are purposeful, planned, and deliberate, and involve accepting a child's approvable actions or, if necessary, correcting unacceptable ones by deliberately presenting a child with positive alternatives and values to encourage him/her to act acceptably.